Home | Tips | Library | Other Authors | Other WP Sites | Writer's Links | Contact | Site Map | Donate

 Compatibility

-The macro was created in WordPerfect X5 and tested in X5/X6, but it should work in WordPerfect 10 and later versions.
+The macro was created in WordPerfect X5 and tested in X5/X6, but it should work in WordPerfect 10 and later versions (such as Wp2020 and WP2021).
 (A command used in this macro was not present in WordPerfect 9 and earlier.
 If you play it in such an early version it will pop up a warning message and then quit.)

 Strong recommendation

 Please read the included documentation (WordList.wcm readme.pdf; 11 pages), since knowing how the macro deals with certain items will help you use it more effectively and let you what to expect from it.
-[Yes, it's a bit time-consuming to learn about a new macro's operation -- but not as time-consuming as (e.g.) manually creating an alphabetized draft of a concordance file in a large document.]
+[Yes, it's a little time-consuming to learn about a new macro's operation -- but not as time-consuming as (e.g.) manually creating an alphabetized list with an item count or a draft of a alphabetized concordance file for a large document.]

 The documentation covers topics such as: